vmeta777/tlgame/_articles/Notes on Game Design.md

 There are factions that naturally mesh, like Miladys and Spirits, but there is some room for a Milady and Ape-NFT style deck.
 There is room to develop an Ape+Spirits style deck.
 There is room to make a Milady deck that features Network (A.I.) themed cards.
 There is room to make a Milady deck that overindexes on Milady, Remilio and Radbro, or a deck that focuses on Milady and Spirits, or Milady and BRG FC, and so on.

-You do, ultimately have to make a choice about which themes you want to play towards, as a potpourri style deck, unless sincerely worked through for a while, will have trouble keeping up with decks that do play towards natural synergies in the factions.
+You do ultimately have to make a choice about which themes you want to play towards, as a potpourri style deck - unless sincerely optimized and thought through for a while - will have trouble keeping up with decks that do play towards natural synergies in the factions.
 This will be touched on again later in this article.

 ## The Quill Token System + Posters vs Lands